ae-utbm/sith/README.md

   </li>
 </ul>

-> This project is licenced under GNU GPL, see the LICENSE file at the top of the repository for more details.
+> This project is licensed under GNU GPL, see the LICENSE file at the top of the repository for more details.